aangush/Obbard-dros-slim/README.md

 This file uses the python packages `pyslim` and `tskit`, and loads the tree sequence `euro_trees.trees` as an input The output of this file is the `euro_processed.trees` tree sequence file, which is now ready to be used in a nonWF simulation

+### nonWF_cross.txt ###

+This file contains the nonWF SLiM simulation that models the Drosophila experiments painstakingly undertaken by members of the Obbard lab.
+As with the WF simulation, this is a basic overview, and there is more to add to this file

+* this is a **non-WF** simulation, with separate sexes and one type of selected mutation, as before
+* This simulation loads in the processed tree sequences from the euro simulation `euro_processed.trees` as processed by the `euro_convert.py` python file
+*